Skip to main content

 On this page

-All research projects that involve Aboriginal and Torres Strait Islander peoples requires ethics review and approval before the project begins.
+Research projects that involve Aboriginal and Torres Strait Islander peoples requires ethics approval before the project begins.

 This is a requirement of the AIATSIS Code of Ethics for Aboriginal and Torres Strait Islander Research, which embodies the best standards of ethical research and human rights.

-Please submit your application and all supporting documentation using the AIATSIS Research Ethics Platform.
+Please submit your application and all supporting documentation using the AIATSIS Research Ethics Portal.
 Register a new account to begin the process or log in to check the status of an existing application.
-AIATSIS Research Ethics Platform
+AIATSIS Research Ethics Portal

 For projects reviewed as of December 2022, please find relevant processes at the bottom of this page.